luanemanuel/luanemanuel/README.md

 #### 👀 About Me

-- Currently at the age of 21, I am an engineering student at <a href="http://www.utfpr.edu.br/" target="_blank">UTFPR</a>
+- Currently at the age of 21, I am an computer engineering student at <a href="http://www.utfpr.edu.br/" target="_blank">UTFPR</a>
 - I have knowledge about JAVA, C and SQL
-- I've been studying about mobile development, games and C#
+- I've been researching and studying about mobile development, games, C#, javascript, HTML and CSS

 #### 🗃 My Projects

 I've currently been working on:
-- A discord bot called Akila
+- A discord bot called Akila and your site
 - My own game with my friends
 - College projects